All Episodes

 And when I say years, two years, three years, something like that.

-That's that's one theory that's being bandied about.
+That's one theory that's being bandied about.

-Another theory has everything in there but the fact that it's a Clinton Trump conspiracy.
+Another theory has everything in there but the fact that it's a Clinton-Trump conspiracy.

 The most popular conventional wisdom now is that Trump knows it's over.

-He doesn't he's not even any pretense that he can win, and he's not trying to win.
+He doesn't, he's not even any pretense that he can win, and he's not trying to win.

 His objectives now are to save the Trump brand, to set himself up for his next media engagement, be it his own show, be it Trump News Network, be it whatever it is.